Galkayo: Services

 A lively trading city, Galkayo is a center for local business.
 Hotels, guest houses, restaurants, supermarkets and newly erected office blocks earmarked for the government and NGOs line the streets, juxtaposed by the tall minarets of masjids.
 The city also offers numerous social services such as hospitals, petrol stops and police stations, with the former Somali Army barracks kept in good condition and renovated.

 Moreover, Galkayo is a hub of calligraphic art, serving as a training ground of sorts for local visual artists.
 Elaborate murals and phrases in Arabic and English adorn the walls of the city's many office and shop buildings.

 Demographics

 In 2010, the Food and Agriculture Organization noted that population estimates for Galkayo ranged from 75,000 to 315,000, with a United Nations Development Programme estimate for 2005 being 105,000.
 The International Crisis Group gives a figure of 137,000 for 2015.

-The Arab Salah, Habar Gidir, Leelkase, Awrtable, and Majeerteen are mainly the dominant in Galkayo.
+The Puntland area of the city is composed of the Mumin Aden and the Fiqi Ismael sub-clans of the Leelkase alongside with the Omar Mahamud and Reer Mahamud sub-clans of the Majerteen; as well as the Awrtable, Arab Salah, and Surre clans.